15 Expats Talk about Health Insurance and Healthcare in Australia

 When we asked expats and global nomads about the quality of medical care in Australia, they replied:

 "After living in the Northeastern US and then Texas, coming to Sydney has been a dream for me and my family.
 My son broke his femur and required emergency surgery, a week stay in the hospital, 8 months of physical therapy and then another surgery, our cost was $40 to rent a chair for the shower.
-I will never willingly live in the US again," wrote one expat.
+I will never willingly live in the US again," said one expat living in Sydney.

 Are healthcare and health insurance expensive in Australia?